CalebTracey/ultrasound-app/README.md

 6. Access the app on [localhost:80](http://localhost:80/) and register!

 ## Available Scripts
-If you would rather skip the Docker proccess, from the project directory you can run:
+If you would rather skip the Docker proccess for the front/backend, follow the steps below. you still need to run the docker-compose file to get mongodb running locally, so just comment out the frontend/backend sections in the file.
 <br />
 <br />
 `mvn spring-boot:run`